 Usually it's a quick reset and away you go.
 But this time, there was a lot of gnashing of teeth as the update / reset process was not working smoothly.
 Beware the lock tab on a microSD to SD card adapter - see below!

 Given the pain and suffering we thought we would share a quick way to update your GoPro Hero camera WiFi password without going through the whole firmware update process.

-GoPro HERO3+ - Update WiFi Password: A Shortcut
+GoPro HERO3+ - A Shortcut to Reset WiFi Password

 For the HERO3+ series (and earlier) you could go through the process on the GoPro website here.
 If you need the latest firmware then great, go through the process and kill two birds with one stone.
 But chances are you have the latest as the HERO3+ series has not had a firmware update since late 2014 (at the time of writing - July 2016) since they have the shiny Hero4 camera to focus on (and no doubt a HERO5 at some point).